projectceladon/celadon-documentation/source/getting_started/submit-patch.rst

       $ git format-patch HEAD~<n>

 #.
-Copy the patch files generated in the previous step to the *vendor/intel/utils/android_p/google_diff/<target_product>/* folder in the |C| source tree.
+Copy the patch files generated in the previous step to the *vendor/intel/utils/aosp_diff/* folder in the |C| source tree according to the following guidelines.
 Maintain the patch number in sequence and create the previous folder if it does not exist.

+    * If the patch file is to make changes to the following areas in the common AOSP code (i.e. applicable to all hardware and no product dependency), move the patch file to the 'vendor/intel/utils/aosp_diff/**preliminary**/' folder.

+        #.
+Patches for CTS/VTS
+        #.
+Patches for AOSP build
+        #.
+Patches for AOSP major feature enabling
+        #.
+Patches proposed by COE for upstream

+    * Otherwise, move the patch file to the 'vendor/intel/utils/aosp_diff/**<target_product>**/' folder.